CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 The next step is find where the error occurs in our code, where the program first deviates from what we expect.

-For errors, python generally gives us a specific line in the error message.
-(line 8 in the earlier example, for instance).
+For errors, python generally gives us a specific line in the error message (line 8 in the earlier example, for instance).
-Although the root cause of the error may be further back (that division by 0 happened because of `den` being assigned to 0 earlier).
+Although the root cause of the error may be further back (that division by 0 happened because of `den` being assigned to `0` earlier).

 For non-fatal bugs in the logic or in some calculations, it's more of a hunt.
 This is frequently where the debugger comes in, allowing you to step through your code and see where your expectations of what will happen first depart from what the program is doing.

-I'm a bit more of a plebeian myself,
-I generally use print statement a lot to just print the values of variables.
+I'm a bit more of a plebeian myself, in that I generally use print statement a lot to just print the values of variables.
 If I was really at a loss, I'd probably start by having print statements at the beginning and end of my functions to show me the arguments values and returns of each function call.

-I would then narrow the search and start checking the internal values of functions where the output isn't what I might expect based on the inputs.
+I would then narrow the search and start checking the internal values of functions where the output of a function isn't what I might expect based on the inputs to that function.

 ### Understanding the Issue